THE

 One inclusive space, more ways to join in.

 More ways for kids to move, play, and make mates.
-Book directly, or use an NDIS plan if you have one.
-Every kid has a place here.
+Booking is simple and direct, and every kid has a place here.

-Movement-based group sessions at Hybrid 22.
-The heart of what we do: same faces, same routine, every kid joining in.
+The heart of what we do.
+Movement-based group sessions on Saturdays: same faces, same routine, every kid joining in.

 School holiday programs